-XII Troubleshooting
+XIII Troubleshooting

-The following four pages contain troubleshooting charts for use in diagnosing control problems.
-To use these charts, go to the box marked "Start" at the top of the chart on page 30 and follow the appropriate path though the chart until a box with a list of possible causes is reached.
-If the problem is known to be within the ignition system, go directly to the appropriate troubleshooting guide for the boiler (standing pilot on page 32 or intermittent ignition on page 33).
+The following pages contain troubleshooting charts for use in diagnosing control problems.
+To use these charts, go to the box marked "Start" at the top of the chart on page 34 or 36 and follow the appropriate path though the chart until a box with a list of possible causes is reached.
+If the problem is known to be within the ignition system, go directly to the appropriate troubleshooting guide for the boiler.
 In using these charts, the following should be kept in mind: